AWS VPN Cisco ASA and SLA Monitor

 Determining what type of traffic is deemed interesting is part of formulating a security policy for use of a VPN.
 The policy is then implemented in the configuration interface for each particular IPSec peer.
 For example, in Cisco routers and PIX Firewalls, access lists are used to determine the traffic to encrypt.
 The access lists are assigned to a crypto policy such that permit statements indicate that the selected traffic must be encrypted, and deny statements can be used to indicate that the selected traffic must be sent unencrypted.
 With the Cisco Secure VPN Client, you use menu windows to select connections to be secured by IPSec.
 When interesting traffic is generated or transits the IPSec client, the client initiates the next step in the process, negotiating an IKE phase one exchange.

-On the ASA, it’s comes from lines like this in the config:
+On the ASA, it’s comes from lines like this in the config (note that by default the

 blog comments powered by Disqus